Nuclear densitometry: Sources

 Different variants are used for different purposes.
 For density analysis of very shallow objects such as roads or walls, a gamma source emitter such as ^{137}Cesium is used to produce gamma radiation.
-These isotopes are effective in analyzing the top 10 inches (25 centimeters) with high accuracy. ^{226}Radium is used for depths of 328 yards (300 meters).
+These isotopes are effective in analyzing the top 10 in with high accuracy. ^{226}Radium is used for depths of 300 m.
 Such instruments can help find caves or identify locations with lower density that would make tunnel construction hazardous.

 Modes of use

 Nuclear density gauges are typically operated in one of two modes:

-Direct transmission: The retractable rod is lowered into the mat through a pre-drilled hole.
+Direct transmission: The retractable rod is lowered into the material through a pre-drilled hole.
 The source emits radiation, which then interact with electrons in the material and lose energy and/or are redirected (scattered).
 Radiation that loses sufficient energy or is scattered away from the detector is not counted.
 The denser the material, the higher the probability of interaction and the lower the detector count.
 Therefore, the detector count is inversely proportional to material density.
 A calibration factor is used to relate the count to the actual density.

 Backscatter: The retractable rod is lowered so that it is even with the detector but still within the instrument.
 The source emits radiation, which then interact with electrons in the material and lose energy and/or are redirected (scattered).
 Radiation that is scattered towards the detector is counted.
 The denser the material, the higher the probability that radiation will be redirected towards the detector.
 Therefore, the detector count is proportional to the density.
 A calibration factor is used to correlate the count to the actual density.

 Many devices are built to measure both the density and moisture content of material.
 This is important to the civil construction industry specifically as both are essential to verifying suitable soil conditions to support structures, streets, highways, and airport runways.